Billings airport adds new flights and amenities for travelers

 You don’t have to be George or Jane Jetson to have a robot to wait on you anymore.
-Next time you order a beer or an espresso at Billings Logan International Airport, an autonomous server might be the one bringing it to you.
+Next time you order a beer or a coffee at Billings Logan International Airport, an autonomous server might be the one bringing it to you.

 Of course, they aren’t quite as sophisticated or as charismatic as Rosey, the classic cartoon family’s robot maid.
 But the high-tech helpers now being rolled out as part of the city’s $55 million terminal expansion are getting closer to what was only imagined in the futuristic world of the Jetsons when it first aired in 1962.